 Disclaimer: The State Law Library cannot tell you what a law means for your situation.

-Note Many legal clinics are being held remotely or are currently suspended due to the COVID-19 pandemic.
+Note Many legal clinics are now held remotely due to the COVID-19 pandemic.
 Please see the clinic's website for current information.

-Various bar associations, non-profit organizations, and other advocacy organizations host legal clinics that are open to the public.
-Legal clinics usually do not require an appointment and allow you to speak with an attorney who could help answer your legal questions or offer legal advice on how you might be able to resolve a legal issue.
+Various bar associations, nonprofits, and advocacy organizations host legal clinics for the public.
+Legal clinics allow you to speak with an attorney who can help answer your legal questions or offer legal advice on how to resolve a legal issue.

 Please note that this map is not comprehensive.
 Some clinics may rotate locations, and these clinics may not have a permanent address represented on the map.
 For a full list of clinics in your area, please review the boxes for your specific region below.